pmoogi-redhat/logloss-benchmarking/logging-load-driver/README.md

 # logging-load-driver
+# inherited from https://github.com/ViaQ/logging-load-driver orginal repo
+# added many printf statements to understand what adds to missing logs

 The `loader` python program will generate a continuous sequence of lines using the specified output method, either to stdout (default), a file,